damienluzzo33/Exercise-Journal/README.md

 + User is able to see their most recent exercise and can navigate to an exercise log to view a chart of the exercise stats.

-+ User is also able to enter exercises they performed today which are then stored in the cloud with MongoDB Atlas.
++ User is also able to enter cardio and resistance exercises they performed today which are then stored in the cloud with MongoDB Atlas.

 ## How to Contribute